mateuszone/Real-estate-scrapper/README.md

 * Beautifulsoup4

 ## Setup
-To make this projet working you need to create your google sheet api account, and change account credentials in script.To make this script working you need to download seleniuwebdriver and specify path in hard disc and  set up your own google form.
+HINT!
+To make this script working you need to download seleniuwebdriver and specify path in hard disc and  set up your own google form.

 Then you should clone this repository: